dagatsoin/ravioli/packages/ravioli/README.md

 For example a Todo of a todo list can be Complete or UnComplete.
 A character of a video game can be Alive, Dead or Fighting.

 Also, Ravioli does not enforce the concept of a FINITE state machine.
-You can have multiple control states at a time if you need.
+You can have multiple control states in a row.
 Eg a app state can be `['STARTED', 'RUNNING_ONLINE', 'FETCHING']`

 A control state predicate is a pure function of the model.
 ```ts
 const isAlive = model => model.health > 0
 ```
-The component state exposes the current controls states of the model in an array. `myApp.state.controlStates // ['STARTED', 'RUNNING_ONLINE', 'FETCHING']`
+The component state exposes the current control states of the model in an array. `myApp.state.controlStates // ['STARTED', 'RUNNING_ONLINE', 'FETCHING']`

 ## Representation

 > Terminology, the difference between a view and a representation.
 By me.
 >
-> A view is how an exterior observer see a subject.
+> A view is how an exterior observer sees a subject.
 In such, a view can be subjective and not conform to what the subject wants to look like.
 Eg. a view could be the rendered frame buffer or a HTML representation.
 And everyone know how the same code looks different from browser to browser.
 >
 > A representation is decided by the subject of the observation.
 In our context, the subject is the component and the representation some HTML tag.
 In such, the represention is 100% conform to the attempt of the subject.